ericwooshem/DIY-Frugal-Arduino-CO2-Sensor/README.md

 ## Features

-- Displays the current CO₂ level so you can quickly check if the current conditions are safe or not.
+- Displays the current CO₂ level so you can quickly check if the current conditions are safe.
 - Records CO₂ levels over time.
-Good for repeated events like school or office when it is impossible to check while there.
+Good for tracking regularly-scheduled events (eg. school & work).
 - Accurate within ~60 ppm under typical conditions.
 - Costs $60 to $110 - less than half the cost of commercial sensors.
 - No soldering required!
 Just connect wires.